 Rapid economic growth has brought many benefits to India; but the environment has suffered, exposing the population to serious air pollution.
 The consequences of pollution have led to poor urban air quality in many Indian cities.
 The air pollution and the resultant air quality can be attributed to emissions from transportation, industrial and domestic activities.

 To identify and mitigate the sources of Pollution, there is an urgent need for scalable cost-effective environmental monitoring solutions.
-Taking actions to fight this problem, the Central Pollution Control Board (CPCB) and CSIR-NCP have launched a NCAP program that shall undertake the responsibility of certifying AQMS sensor based systems.
+Taking actions to fight this problem, the Central Pollution Control Board (CPCB) and CSIR-NCP have launched an NCAP program that shall undertake the responsibility of certifying AQMS sensor-based systems.

 AQMS system takes continuous measurement of Ambient Air-Quality and report the real-time data to the relevant authority.

-Oizom welcomes the move by CPCB to adapt the new technology, seeing the benefits of the Real Time Air Quality Monitoring Systems as opposed to the Expensive, High-Maintenance Manual Systems.
-Oizom envisages and promises to support by all means to the initiatives by CPCB and NCAP to identify sources of Pollution and provide data driven suggestions to curb this problem.
+Oizom welcomes the move by CPCB to adopt the new technology, seeing the benefits of the Real-Time Air Quality Monitoring Systems as opposed to the Expensive, High-Maintenance Manual Systems.
+Oizom envisages and promises to support by all means to the initiatives by CPCB and NCAP to identify sources of Pollution and provide data-driven suggestions to curb this problem.